ak1132/TVDb-Rest-Client/README.md

 # tvdbRestClient
-A Rest Client for consuming Tvdb Webservice written usingSquare's Retrofit 2.0 API
+A Rest Client for consuming Tvdb Webservice written using Square's Retrofit 2.0 API

+This is build on top of https://github.com/UweTrottmann/thetvdb-java